ddev/ddev/docs/content/developers/building-contributing.md

 To download the latest version, you can visit the [master-build](https://github.com/drud/ddev/actions/workflows/master-build.yml) workflow and choose the latest item (or the one that matches a commit you want to test).
 The artifacts for each OS are at the bottom of the page.

-Alternateively, you can see the latest build in action by visiting DDEV on [Gitpod](https://gitpod.io/#https://github.com/drud/ddev).
+Alternately, you can see the latest build in action by visiting DDEV on [Gitpod](https://gitpod.io/#https://github.com/drud/ddev).

 ## Testing a PR